-Often working within the folds of cultural practice, social thought and politics, much of his practice springs from contact with others, dialogues and conversations with friends, colleagues, thinkers and individuals he encounters by chance.
+Rene Gabri often works within the folds of cultural practice, social thought and politics.
+Much of his practice springs from contact with others; dialogues and conversations with friends, colleagues, thinkers and individuals he encounters by chance.

-In Disorientation II, Rene Gabri and long-time Artist and activist collaborator Ayreen Anastas presented What Everyone Knows (2006), a video installation work that explores the lives lived by Palestinians in occupied Palestine and in Israel.
+In Disorientation II, Rene Gabri and frequent collaborator Ayreen Anastas presented What Everyone Knows (2006), a video installation work that explores the lives lived by Palestinians in occupied Palestine and in Israel.

-Anastas and Gabri were among the principal organizers of the New York artist community 16 Beaver Group, founded in 1999.
+Anastas and Gabri were among the principal organisers of the New York artist community 16 Beaver Group, founded in 1999.
 Their work together includes The Meaning of Everything, One Step Forward Two Steps Back (2010),Camp Campaign (2006), RadioActive Discussions (2002) and United We Stand (2003).
-Their films have been shown widely including at the Beirut Art Center (2009), and Kettle’s Yard, Cambridge (2009).
+Their films have been shown widely, including at the Beirut Art Center (2009) and Kettle’s Yard, Cambridge (2009).
 Their book The Meaning of Everything, Vol. 1 was published in 2009 by Paraguay Press, Paris.

 memories of our underdevelopment, a symposium takes the form of an arabesque—interwoven motifs, which together form a composition.
 The three motifs are: the arabesque itself (in the shadows of Said's Orientalism); the binary of development/ underdevelopment and the past, the present, the potential.